isc-projects/kea/doc/sphinx/arm/logging.rst

    The ``keactrl`` tool, described in :ref:`keactrl`, can be configured to start the servers in verbose mode.
-If this is the case, the settings of the logging severity in the configuration file will have no effect; the servers will use a logging severity of DEBUG regardless of the logging settings specified in the configuration file.
+If this is the case, the settings of the logging severity in the configuration file have no effect; the servers use a logging severity of DEBUG regardless of the logging settings specified in the configuration file.
 To control severity via the configuration file, please make sure that the ``kea_verbose`` value is set to "no" within